Traffic Policy Engine - What are CEL variables?

 Nijiko Yonskai

-Niji is a Senior Product Manager at ngrok helping shape ngrok user experience.
+Niji is a Principal Product Manager who helps shape ngrok user experience.
 Previously product at Kong and Postman.
-Outside of work Niji is an amateur pasta chef, early-stage investor, writer and open-source developer.

 Product updates